-She is the author of hundreds of articles, academic publications and several books, including:
+She is the author of hundreds of articles, White Papers, chapters of topic expert and academic publications and several books, including:

 Jack Boureston, Senior Fellow, is nonproliferation researcher and managing director of FirstWatch International (FWI) a research consultancy in Monterey, California.
 Mr. Boureston has extensive experience in the assessment and characterization of technologies and national capabilities to sustain chemical, biological, nuclear, and radiological technologies.
 He has worked with and contributed to the activities of a diverse range of organizations including Booz Allen Hamilton, CCC, DOE, DTRA, IISS, U.S. national laboratories, SIPRI, Kings College London, and SAIC among others.
 Mr. Boureston’s work has included a systematic survey of industries, companies, and associations to develop illicit supplier profiles, and find ways of interdicting their illicit activities.
 He has written and published numerous articles in journals such as Jane’s Intelligence Review (JIR), the Bulletin of the Atomic Scientists, and Arms Control Today (ACT); contributed chapters to IISS net assessments, and made presentations for staff in the U.S. Government, national laboratories, and at conferences.
 Before establishing FWI in 2002, Mr. Boureston worked with organizations such as the International Atomic Energy Agency (IAEA) as a safeguards information analyst and the Center for Nonproliferation Studies (CNS) as a researcher and manager.
 He received his BA in International Relations and MA in International Policy Studies from the Monterey Institute of International Studies (MIIS).
 Mr. Boureston also served in the U.S. Navy aboard aircraft carriers and command ships.